FenrisAureus/tumblr-death-bot/README.md

 # Tumblr Death Bot

+## License:

+do whatever the fuck you want with this, just credit me in the bio

+---

 ## Disclaimer:

 I am not a very good programmer, downloading and running the code of some random asshole on tumblr is just about the dumbest fucking idea imaginable and I am not responsible for what happens to your machine when you do.